One In Five Brits Feeling Locked Out From The Financial Services Market

 Access to affordable credit is vital for an individual’s financial stability.
 The report’s findings exposed many people repeatedly let down by the financial services industry.
 The report states that 38% of the affected people are from a black ethnic group while 32% from all ethnic groups combined feel locked out from financial services.

-They also reported that single women believe to be at a disadvantage than women living with a partner.
+They also reported that single women are believed to be at a disadvantage than women living with a partner.
 47% of people with children feel they are also locked out from financial services.

 Post COVID-19 effects